dragonflydb/documentation/docs/command-reference/sorted-sets/zlexcount.md

 ## Parameter Explanations

 - `key`: The key for the sorted set where the lexicographical counting occurs.
 - `min`: The minimum lexicographical string value for the range query (inclusive or exclusive).
-Use `[` to include and `(` to exclude.
 - `max`: The maximum lexicographical string value for the range query (inclusive or exclusive).
-Use `[` to include and `(` to exclude.
+- For the `min` and `max` parameters, use `[` for inclusive and `(` for exclusive boundaries.
+- For the `min` and `max` parameters, `-` and `+` represent the lowest and highest possible strings in the sorted set, respectively.

 ## Return Values

-The command returns an integer indicating the number of members in the sorted set within the provided lexicographical range.
+- An integer indicating the number of members in the sorted set within the provided lexicographical range.

 ## Code Examples